Minimally Invasive Lumbar Discectomy for Sciatica

 Decompression surgery treats the symptoms of spinal stenosis such as activity-induced pain, numbness, tingling and weakness.
 If left untreated, these symptoms can be brought on by less and less activity and in some cases can even disrupt sleep.
 Surgery is recommended if patients find that their ability to mobilize is restricted by pain and their quality of life is significantly decreased.

-Lumbar decompression is done under a general anaesthetic.
+Lumbar decompression is done under a general anaesthetic, meaning patients are unconscious during surgery.
 The spine is accessed through a small incision and the spinal canal is enlarged with specially designed instruments, using the microscope to help identify and protect the nerve roots.
 The incision is closed with dissolving sutures and a waterproof skin adhesive.
-Patients are able to go home the same day.
+Patients are able to go home the same day, but will need someone to drive them.